Utqiagvik, Alaska: Depictions in popular culture

 Singer-songwriter John Denver visited the town for his 1979 television special Alaska, The American Child.

-The ABC TV special “The Night They Saved Christmas” was filmed here, and first aired December 13, 1984.
+The ABC TV special The Night They Saved Christmas was filmed here and first aired on December 13, 1984.

 Fran Tate, a local restaurant owner, was a frequent guest by telephone on a Chicago radio program, the Steve and Johnnie Show on WGN, during the 1990s.
 She also appeared on the Tonight Show with Johnny Carson.

 The town is the setting for a series of horror comic books titled 30 Days of Night.
 A commercially successful film, named after and based upon the comic, was released on October 19, 2007, followed by a straight-to-video sequel on July 23, 2010.

 Karl Pilkington is sent to the town in the second season of An Idiot Abroad.

 On the Ice, a film released in 2011 about teenagers dealing with a tragic accidental death, was filmed entirely in the town, with locals acting in most roles.

-Big Miracle, a 2012 film starring Drew Barrymore, is based on the true story of whales trapped under ice near Point Barrow, and features scenes in and characters from the town.
+Big Miracle, a 2012 film starring Drew Barrymore, is based on the true story of whales trapped under ice near Point Barrow and features scenes in and characters from the town.

 Stephen Fry visited the town and its people during the last segment of his documentary Stephen Fry in America.

 In 2015, the NFL Network began an eight-part documentary series focusing on the Barrow High School Whalers football team.

 Sports

 Football

 On August 19, 2006, the Whalers of Barrow High School played the first official football game in the Arctic against Delta Junction High School.
 Barrow High School recorded its first win two weeks later; the coaches and players celebrated the historic win by jumping into the Arctic Ocean, just 100 yd from the makeshift dirt field.

 On August 17, 2007, the Whalers football team played their first game of the season on their new artificial-turf field.
-The historic game which was attended by former Miami Dolphins player Larry Csonka, was the first live Internet broadcast of a sporting event in the United States from north of the Arctic Circle.
+The historic game, which was attended by former Miami Dolphins player Larry Csonka, was the first live Internet broadcast of a sporting event in the United States from north of the Arctic Circle.

 Since the team's formation, it has gathered a record of 33–24, and most recently, the team reached the semifinal round of the Alaskan State Small School Football Championship.

-In 2017, The Barrow High School football team won their first ever state championship with a win against the Homer Mariners 20–14.
+In 2017, the Barrow High School football team won its first-ever state championship by beating the Homer Mariners 20–14.